kiralikbeyin/Google-Translate-JS/README.md

 - **Styling:** The widget's CSS is injected via a `<style>` block within `multilang.js`.
 You can edit this block to change the appearance.
 - **Language List:** Modify the `languages` array in `multilang.js` to add or remove language options.
 - **Placeholder:** The widget looks for an element with the ID `multilang` to insert the language button.
 Change or add your own placeholder as needed.

+## Configuration

+You can customize the widget by passing configuration options when initializing:

 ## Support & Donations